 All of the swelling and inflammation in the pelvis of a woman with OHSS can make itself known in other places as well.
 One of them is the lungs and chest area, where you may experience chest pain or shortness of breath.

-Additional symptoms warranting an immediate call to your physician or the 24-hour nurse line are:
+Additional symptoms warranting an immediate call to your provider are:

 - Decreased urination